Return icon

 2002

-Roger Nathan, friends, and I put the final touches on Ikenga at Radford's and loaded it on a trailer bound for France, stopping at B.B.C.
+In mid-October of 1969 Roger Nathan, friends, and I put the final touches on the Ikenga MK lll at Radford's and loaded it on a trailer bound for France, stopping at B.B.C.
 T.V. in Shepherd's Bush for a Tomorrow's World televised feature.
-The next day in Dover I bid farewell to my assistant John Quinn and boarded the channel ferry, headed for a first exhibit in Paris and a rare chance to drive Ikenga in city traffic.
+The next day, at the port of Dover, I bid farewell to my assistant John Quinn and boarded the channel ferry, headed for a first exhibit in Paris and a rare opportunity to drive the Ikenga MK III in city traffic.

-The 1969 Italian Motor Show in Turin followed Paris.
-Ikenga was one of the most publicized surprises of the show and the most acclaimed British exhibit.
-Ikenga featured an innovative accident warning system and ultra-sound proximity sensor for parking.
-Bill Strutton arrived from London to assist me and many potential business connections were made.
-At the end of the convention Bill and I drove across the Alps for rest and recoup at La Colombe d'Or in St. Paul de Vance, where Madame Roux's warm smile and welcome was a blessing after many intense months of construction and completion; Charles Williams would be honored and proud of our success!
+The 1969 Italian Motor Show in Turin, Italy followed Paris.
+The Ikenga MK lll was one of the highly publicized surprises of the motorshow and the most acclaimed British automobile exhibited.
+The Ikenga MK III featured an innovative accident warning system as well as ultra-sound proximity sensors for parking.
+Bill Strutton arrived from London to assist me at the exhibit and many potential business connections were made.
+At the end of the convention Bill and I drove across the Alps for rest and recoup at La Colombe d'Or in St. Paul de Vance France, where Madame Roux's warm smile and welcome was a blessing after many intense months of change, construction, and completion.
+Charles Williams would be honored and proud of our success!

-At the end of March 1970 our 170 mph sculpture on wheels was air shipped to Stockholm from Nice, France as the feature of Pico Troburg's Swedish Motor Show.
-Members of our team flew in from London for the motor show; a last gathering of the clan before another chapter in the story of Ikenga began to unfold.
+At the end of March 1970 our 170 mph sculpture on wheels was air shipped to Stockholm from Nice, France as the featured attraction at the Swedish International Motor Show, produced by Pico Troberg.
+Members of our design team flew in from London for the motor show which was a last memorable gathering of our clan before another chapter in the story of Ikenga began to unfold.

 Ikenga MK lll 1969